OfficeDev/office-js-docs/reference/outlook/1.1/RoamingSettings.md

 Saves the settings.

-Any settings previously saved by an add-in are loaded when it is initialized, so during the lifetime of the session you can just use the [`set`](RoamingSettings.md#set) and [`get`](RoamingSettings.md#get) methods to work with the in-memory copy of the settings property bag.
+Any settings previously saved by an add-in are loaded when it is initialized, so during the

+> **Important:** The  lifetime of the session you can just use the [`set`](RoamingSettings.md#set) and [`get`](RoamingSettings.md#get) methods to work with the in-memory copy of the settings property bag.
 When you want to persist the settings so that they are available the next time the add-in is used, use the `saveAsync` method.

 ##### Parameters: